GabrielBernard/NeoVim_config/README.md

 ```
 If done by github the fzf directory in the nvimrc must be change to the directory of the fzf binary.

-fzf is very powerfull and thus, can easilly replace ctrl-p, this is why it is not in this nvimrc.
+fzf is very powerful and thus, can easily replace ctrl-p, this is why it is not in this nvimrc.

 deoplete
 --------
-This is **THE** autocompletion tool.
-See the github for more information, but it can be use to autocomplete nearly anything!
+This is **THE** auto completion tool.
+See the github for more information, but it can be use to auto complete nearly anything!

 <https://github.com/Shougo/deoplete.nvim>

 Lastly, my nvim is setup to use true-colors, so a true-color capable terminal must be use.
-Iterm2-nightly is a very good terminal that have true-colors enable and I recommand to use it.
+Iterm2-nightly is a very good terminal that have true-colors enable and I recommend to use it.